OHermesJunior/imagesearcher/README.md

 <img src="assets/icon.png" align="left" width="200" hspace="10" vspace="10">

 Reverse Image Searcher allows you to search images from your phone in multiple search engines at the same time!
 It is an open source, ad free and has a modern UI.
+It uploads your image to [oshi.at](https://oshi.at/) (a FLOSS anonymous file sharing server) which will be deleted after an hour.
+The image will be sent to Google, Bing and Yandex search engines by default, but this can be configured on the settings.

 The app will be available on F-Droid soon.